 For exam dates, refer to The College Board AP Calendar.

 AP Psychology is a popular choice for high school students across the nation.
-There’s a ton of information crammed into the course, and supplemental resources will be critical to success for many students.
+There’s a ton of information crammed into the course, and a supplemental review book will be critical to success for many students.

-Our top pick overall and our choice for best review guide for year long study is Barron’s AP Psychology.
-It has a fantastic structure and breadth of content with lots of bonus materials.
+Our top pick overall and our choice for best review book for year-long study is Barron’s AP Psychology.
+The book has a fantastic structure and breadth of content with lots of bonus materials.

 For students facing more of a time crunch, AP Psychology Crash Course and Barron’s AP Psychology Flash Cards are fantastic resources with a strong focus on specific information in the exam.

 Whatever your circumstance, supplemental study and review materials are a key part of ensuring success on the exam.
-We’ve listed some of the best AP Psychology resources available.
+We’ve listed some of the best AP Psychology books available.
 Good luck, and study hard!